 Making immediate dentures begins with the dentist taking an impression of your mouth.
 You can also choose the shade of dentures you want at this stage.
 After the dentures have been made, you can bring them to your tooth removal appointment.

 After tooth removal, there can be drastic bone loss.
-This is why you should visit the dentist at Mass Bay Dental so that they can adjust the dentures to ensure they are properly fitting.
+This is why you should visit the dentist near you at Mass Bay Dental so that they can adjust the dentures to ensure they are properly fitting.
 Some patients require a reline of their immediate denture to ensure it fits well during the healing process.

 This type of denture is often worn after having your teeth removed, and there has been a drastic change in your bone structure.
 Moreover, immediate dentures are suitable before your permanent dentures are made, as there is sufficient bone for the dentures to be attached.
 For this reason, immediate dentures are also known as transitional ones, as they are worn between getting permanent ones after your natural teeth are removed.